-- Share your course within your social networks once the course is ready for enrollments (you will receive an email from someone on IFD staff when your course is ready).
-Ask your church or conference to share a description and link to your course in their weekly newsletter.
-Post the link on your social media pages.
-Tell your friends!
+- Share your course within your networks once the course is ready for enrollments.
+Don’t forget to tell your friends about your course, and ask your church or conference to share a description and link to your course in their weekly newsletter.

 - Print a few business cards that list your course — Email Lisa for a digital BeADisciple business card template.